 - Our expert picks for the best wireless headphones

 Since there are a lot of sound silencers out there, it’s easy to pick a pair you’ll regret spending money on because it either looked cool or was available at a super-cheap price on Amazon.
 Don’t fall for it.
 We vetted several of the top brands to find the best options for you.
-This includes big names such as Apple, Bose, Sony, and Sennheiser, along with newcomers to the category like Jabra, Phiaton, and Samsung.
+This includes big names such as Apple, Bose, Sony, and Sennheiser, along with newcomers to the category like Bowers & Wilkins and Cleer.

 If you’re looking for some of the best noise-cancelling headphones to pair with your all-new iPhone or laptop, look no further.
 Let’s get into our top picks.

 Right now, the Bose 700 Headphones are considered the No. 1 best noise-cancelling headphones.
 The company’s latest model has set the new standard for noise neutralization on wireless headphones, featuring 10 levels of adjustable ANC and an eight-mic system that produces superior sound and call quality.
-These are also some of the coolest-looking headphones available with sleek aesthetics and touch controls to easily operate music playback.
 If you want something similar, but in true wireless form, it doesn’t get any better than Bose QuietComfort Earbuds, which harnesses the same innovative ANC technology and sound quality as the 700.
+Then there is the all-new Bose Quietcomfort 45, the latest over-ear release that retains the brand's signature ANC performance and increases battery life.

 A close second on our best noise-cancelling headphones list is the Sony WH-1000xM4.
 Not only is the latest Sony flagship model the best-sounding pair on the list, but also has remarkable ANC that nearly rivals Bose’s technology.
 The extended battery life and special features via Sony Headphones Connect app make them an ideal Bose 700 alternative, but more so, an excellent option for music lovers who want to block out the ambient chaos around them.
-Those who want something similar for a lower price may want to also consider its predecessor, the WH-1000xM3.
-You should also consider the impressive WF-1000xM3 wireless earbuds for amazing noise cancellation and even better sound.
+In addition, the all-new Sony WF-1000XM4 enters our list not too far behind, with refined sound and similar noise-cancelling performance in a smaller package.

 The Apple AirPods Max is one of the finest-sounding models out there that also provides you with strong noise cancellation, steady battery life, and an eye-catching design.
 You can expect amazing iOS integration, some of the best call quality in the category, and plenty of special features that elevate sound quality.
 Another Apple inclusion is the AirPods Pro, wireless earbuds that have set the standard for overall performance in the category, as demonstrated by its dynamic sound, surprisingly good noise cancellation, and unique features like the Ear Tip Fit Test for optimal fit.